Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Introduction

 \section{Introduction}

-The advancement of self-driving cars has gained significant public attention in recent years, though the development of this technology began decades ago.
+The advancement of self-driving cars has gained significant public attention in recent years, although the development of this technology began decades ago.
 Early innovations include vehicle-to-vehicle communication via radio waves in the 1920s \cite{milwaukee1926phantom} and electromagnetic guidance in the 1930s \cite{victoria1957power}.
-The primary goal of autonomous vehicles is to improve road safety and efficiency by minimizing human error, which causes more than 90\% accidents in vehicles, while mechanical failures account for only 2\%~\cite{singh2015critical}.
-For fully autonomous driving cars, achieving human-level driving requires comprehensive environmental understanding, robust control, and reliable real-time decision-making.
+The primary goal of autonomous vehicles is to improve road safety and efficiency by minimizing human error, which causes more than 90\% of vehicle accidents, while mechanical failures account for only 2\%~\cite{singh2015critical}.
+Achieving human-level autonomy requires comprehensive environmental understanding, robust control, and reliable real-time decision making.

-A fully autonomous driving system usually extract a wide range of visual features—such as depth, motion, and segmentation—to support essential tasks like object detection, path planning, and behavior prediction.
-Beyond these explicit outputs, intermediate visual features (\eg extracted by CNNs) that capture spatial relationships, temporal consistency, and scene dynamics are crucial for building a coherent understanding of the environment.
-These features enable downstream tasks, including obstacle avoidance, adaptive control, and trajectory prediction \cite{lechner2020neural, kim2017interpretable, xu2016end, bairouk2024exploring}.
-Additionally, they play an essential role in interactive human-machine interfaces, which help explain how the system perceives and interprets its surroundings.
+A fully autonomous driving system extracts diverse visual cues—such as depth, motion, and segmentation—to support tasks including object detection, path planning, and behavior prediction.
+Beyond explicit outputs, intermediate visual representations (\eg from CNNs) that capture spatial structure, temporal consistency, and scene dynamics are critical for downstream tasks such as obstacle avoidance, adaptive control, and trajectory prediction \cite{lechner2020neural, kim2017interpretable, xu2016end, bairouk2024exploring}.

-However, most learning-based models still focus on single-task objectives, such as steering estimation, using CNNs trained with RGB data to directly minimize the steering error \cite{rausch2017learning, sharma2018behavioral, bojarski2016end, do2018real_time, bojarski2017explaining}.
-While these approaches can capture relevant information, their reliance on narrow, task-specific datasets limits their capabilities.
-For example, Capito \ea \cite{capito2020optical} demonstrated that incorporating optical flow alongside RGB inputs significantly improved steering performance.
-This suggests that richer visual cues, beyond simple RGB data, can enhance both steering predictions and the overall contextual understanding of the driving scene.
+Despite their importance, many existing learning-based driving methods solely focus on single-task objectives, such as steering estimation, and are trained using RGB inputs with task-specific supervision \cite{rausch2017learning, sharma2018behavioral, bojarski2016end, do2018real_time}.
+While these models can learn task-relevant features, their reliance on narrow objectives and input modalities limits the diversity of visual cues captured in the learned representations.
+Prior work \cite{capito2020optical} has shown that incorporating additional motion information, such as optical flow, can significantly improve steering performance, indicating that richer visual signals can enhance both task accuracy and scene understanding.